TheServerBorn/J-29-Interface-Engine/ARCHITECTURE.md

 - Theme
 - Identity

-This separation allows J29 to remain flexible, extensible, and easier to maintain.
+This separation allows Veyllisto to remain flexible, extensible, and easier to maintain.

 ---